Health & Safety

 The College will provide separate residential space for the isolation of any student who is suspected or determined to be COVID-19 positive.
 In addition, the College will provide self-quarantine spaces for close contacts of known or suspected COVID-19 positive students.
 Any employee who is suspected or determined to be COVID-19 positive or a close contact of a known or suspected COVID-19 positive individual is required to immediately leave work and follow the directives of the local/state health department.

 The NYS Department of Health has issued guidance regarding isolation and self-quarantine.
-Students who consistently fail to follow these guidelines may be required to depart campus for the remainder of the semester.
+Students who consistently fail to follow these guidelines may be required to depart campus and continue their studies remotely for the remainder of the semester.
 Current guidance defines the following terms:

-- Precautionary self-quarantine: Person is known to have proximate exposure to a positive person but has not had direct contact with a positive person and is not displaying symptoms
+- Precautionary self-quarantine: Person is known to have proximate exposure to a positive person but has not had direct contact with a positive person and is not displaying symptoms.
+Students who are symptomatic but have not tested positive will also be self-quarantined.

 - separate bathroom for each individual (see below)